 Options Description

 Multi-Core Support

 Active Cores This field allows the user to configure the number of active cores on the computer.
 The options are as follows: • All Cores (selected by default) • 1 • 2 • 3

 Intel SpeedStep

 Enable Intel SpeedStep Technology This field contains a toggle switch to enable or disable Intel SpeedStep Technology which allows the computer to dynamically adjust processor voltage and core frequency, decreasing average power consumption and heat production (enabled by default).

 C-States Control

 Enable C-States Control This field contains a toggle switch to enable or disable C-States Control that configures the CPU's ability to enter and exit low power states.
 When off, it disables all C-States (enabled by default).

 Intel Turbo Boost Technology

-This field allows the user to enable or disable In Boost Technology (enabled by default). • Disabled - Does not allow the Intel Turbo Boost Technology driver to increase the performathe processor above the standard performation increase the performance of the CPU or processor.
+Enable Intel Turbo Boost Technology This field allows the user to enable or disable Intel Turbo Boost Technology (enabled by default).
+Disabled - Does not allow the Intel Turbo Boost Technology driver to increase the performance state of the processor above the standard performance.
+Enabled - Allows the Intel Turbo Boost Technology to increase the performance of the CPU or graphics processor.

 Intel Hyper-Threading Technology

 Enable Intel Hyper-Threading Technology This field allows the user to configure this feature where the processor resources are used more effectively, enabling multiple threads to run on each core (enabled by default).

 Dynamic Tuning: Machine Learning

 Enable Dynamic Tuning: Machine Learning This field allows the user to configure the OS' capability to enhance dynamic power tuning capabilities based on detected workloads (disabled by default)